Arcodiant/StarDocs/docs/topics/fps/medical/healing-damage.md

 !!! info "Blood Drug Level"
     Using medguns & medpens will slightly increase your BDL (Blood Drug Level);
-    repeated use of medical drugs will steadily increase this level until it your character passes out.
+    repeated use of medical drugs will steadily increase this level until your character passes out.

     Your BDL will slowly reduce over time; you can speed up that process by lying in a medbed or applying a DetoxPen (Resurgera).